srstevenson/nb-clean/README.md

 nb-clean remove-filter
 ```

-Aside from usage from a filter in a Git repository, you can also clean up a
+Aside from usage from a filter in a Git repository, you can also clean a Jupyter
-Jupyter notebook with:
+notebook with:

 ```bash
 nb-clean clean notebook.ipynb